Student Spotlight: Colleen Zavodny

 “After taking a class in human services, I decided that my heart was in social work, although I still wanted to work with law enforcement and use my criminal justice background,” she said.

 Zavodny earned her bachelor's degree in Behavioral Sciences from National-Louis University.
 She currently works for the YWCA in Addison as the coordinator of Advocacy and Crisis Intervention, DuPage County.

 “Every day I go to work, I get to help individuals work within the systems along with educating the public about the issues of sexual assault, and I help with making policy changes to better assist survivors of sexual assault,” she said.
 “I am able to use my background in criminal justice to do roll call trainings at police departments while teaching new volunteers how to work in a collaborative relationship with law enforcement.

 “While my work is emotionally challenging because I am working with people who have experienced a heinous crime and significant trauma, I am blessed to know that at the end of the work day I have helped someone who might otherwise have slipped through the system if not for the work of the YWCA of Metropolitan Chicago Patterson and McDaniel Family Center.”

-Currently, Zavodny is searching for master’s programs to enter.
-Eventually, she would like to have a role in social change by becoming more active in community organizing, education and legislative policy.
+Eventually, Zavodny would like to earn a master’s degree and have a role in social change by becoming more active in community organizing, education and legislative policy.
 She thanks College of DuPage for giving her a start.